So you’ve heard about the K-Beauty routine and all the steps but still have no idea where to start with your new routine? Don’t stress!

 Your moisturiser hydrates and protects the skin from the external environment.

-Some of our favourites include Beauty of Joseon’s Dynasty Cream for brightening, JJ Young by Caolion Lab Pore Perfecting Multi Cream for oily / combination skin and Mizon All in One Snail Repair Cream to take care of aging concerns and acne scars.
+Some of our favourites include Beauty of Joseon’s Dynasty Cream for brightening, JJ Young by Caolion Lab Pore Perfecting Multi Cream for oily / combination skin and APLB Retinol Vitamin A Moisture Cream to take care of aging concerns.